ahinko/home-ops/README.md

 * Version control and declare hardware provisioning (Now using Sidero & Talos), ensuring repeatable and robust hardware configuration.
 * This can be achieved with tools such as Terraform and Ansible for those wanting to use a more standard OS & deployment.
 * With Sidero and Talos, I can define and provision a cluster by plugging nodes into the network, and having them network PXE boot, install the OS Talos, and have a configuration file applied to them.
 This automates and watches my cluster, with no manual intervention required.
+* Sidero also manages Talos and Kubernetes updates.
+Renovate will create pull requests when new updates are available.
+When the pull requests are merged to the main branch Flux will update the manifests with the specified versions in the management cluster.
+Sidero will then update the metal nodes and restart them if needed.

 ## 🧪 Why a homelab?